wendyverdonk93/docs/content/account/multisafepay-account/paying-out-funds-from-your-multisafepay-balance.md

 ## Automatic payouts

+Automatic payouts let you schedule payouts on a specific day.

+**Note:** To schedule auto-withdrawals for different currencies, you must have a MultiSafepay balance and an active bank account for each currency.

-To schedule automatic payouts, follow these steps:
+To add a new automatic payout, follow these steps:

 1. Sign in to your [MultiSafepay account](https://merchant.multisafepay.com).
-2. Go to **Finance** > **Balance**.
+2. Go to **Finance** > **Payouts**.
-3. Select the IBAN number you want to pay out to.
-4. Schedule your payouts using the payout scheduler.

-{{< details title="About the payout scheduler" >}}

-The payout scheduler lets you:

-- Schedule automatic payouts on specific days of the week.
+3. Under **Automatic withdrawals**, click **+ Add**.
+4. In the **Automatic withdrawals** window:
+    - Under **Select days**, select a specific day of the week, or the end of the month.
+    - From the **Select currency** dropdown, select the currency.
-- Schedule payments only when your MultiSafepay balance exceeds a specific amount.
+    - If you want to schedule withdrawals only when your balance exceeds a specified amount, in the **Withdraw when balance exceeds** fields, enter the amount.
-- Reserve a specific amount in your MultiSafepay balance, e.g. for refunds.
+    - If you want to specify a minimum amount to retain in your balance, in the **Reserve amount** fields, enter an amount.
+    - From the **Select the account number** dropdown, select the business bank account number you want to transfer the withdrawal to.
+5. Click **Schedule payments**.

-{{< /details >}}
+{{< screen src="/img/Screenshot-Automatic-Withdrawals.png" align="center" class="medium-img desktop-radius" >}}

 ## Manual payouts